steveklabnik/web2day2015/slides.md

 Mozilla writes lots of C++, and feels that pain.

+# Why Rust?

+> A language that doesn’t affect the way you think about programming, is not
+> worth knowing.
+>
+> Alan Perlis

 # Stability

-Rust is currently at version 1.0
+* Rust is currently at version 1.0

-New versions every six weeks!
+* New versions every six weeks!

-Backwards compatible
+* Backwards compatible

 # Segfaults